-For Sybase cluster edition, the agent uses the Sybase-provided utility, qrmutil, to know if the status of the instance is up or down.
+For Sybase cluster edition, the agent uses the Sybase-provided utility, grmutil, to know if the status of the instance is up or down.
 If qrmutil reports the status as failure pending, the agent reboots the node and the instance is automatically started again.

-When the Sybase agent detects that the configured Sybase server is not running on a system, based on the value of OnlineRetryLimit attribute of the Sybase server group, the service group is restarted on the same system on which the group faulted.
+group, the service group is restarted on the same system on which the group faulted.